sinayra/Algorithms/README.md

 :yellow_square: Week 4

-:white_large_square: Week 5
+:yellow_square: Week 5

 :white_large_square: Week 6

+# To do

 :white_large_square: Readme for each lesson

 :white_large_square: Final thoughts for each assignments

-:white_large_square: Search interview questions answers
+:white_large_square: Find answers for interview questions